Powerlearnproject/se-day1-assignment-ThobekaNelisiweJali/README.md

 Specifics: It gives explicit instructions for making the image by including crucial elements like the woman's appearance (length brown hair, red jacket, blue pants) and the scene (park, sunny day, trees, grass).

 Conciseness: The prompt is thorough without being unduly complicated, giving the artist just enough details to grasp the idea without needless clarification.
-As a result, the task becomes simpler and more effective.
+As a result, the task becomes simpler and more effective